South Madison Community Foundation Grants

 - Teacher mini-grants provide tools for our educators, benefiting students from Kindergarten-12th grade.

 - To make sure students are ready for college when the times comes, SMCF supports 21st Century Scholars recruitment, FAFSA Day and College Cost Estimator workshops.

 - SMCF offers over 65 scholarships each year to new graduates and adults who wish to continue their education past high school.

 But, we're missing some of the pieces.

-What can we do to address the need for children to be ready for school by five years old, the need for them to be reading at their grade level by third grade, the need for them to choose a career path before they reach high school, the need to graduate on time with the skills to prepare them for further education or the workforce, the need for underemployed adults to gain the extra education and skills for career advancement?
+What can we do to address the need for children to be ready for school by five years old, to read at their grade level by third grade, to choose a career path before they reach high school, to graduate on time and with appropriate skills, the need for underemployed adults to gain education and skills for career advancement?
 Please contact us directly with your ideas for how to positively impact Educational Attainment in our area.

-The South Madison and Lapel Community Youth Commissions offer funding opportunities to programs that support the youth in our communities.
-The Commissioners host fundraisers throughout the year to support their grantmaking.
+The South Madison and Lapel Community Youth Commissions offer fundingto programs that support the youth in our communities.
+The Youth Commissioners host fundraisers throughout the year to support their grantmaking.
 Grants are typically awarded to projects of $1000 or less.
-Deadline for application is 4:00pm February 1st.
+Deadline for application is 4:00pm March 3, 2014.